 Webvan: George Shaheen

-Webvan's George Shaheen is the perfect example of a leader who failed to understand the product that he was trying to offer or the needs of his company as a whole.
+Webvan's George Shaheen is the perfect example of a leader who failed to understand the product that he was trying to offer or his company's needs.
 Shaheen's failure was primarily financial.
-He spent too much, too fast, and relied on incoming funds that the company simply was not able to produce.
+He spent too much, too fast, and relied on incoming funds that the company simply could not produce.

 Webvan was an online grocer.
 The concept was simple: just place your order online, and groceries will be delivered to your door within 30 minutes.
-In theory this was a great idea, and Shaheen had previously been hailed as one of the “greatest business consultants in the world.”
-He was convinced that he could turn anything he touched into gold.
+In theory, this was a great idea, and Shaheen had been hailed as one of the “greatest business consultants in the world.”
+It convinced him he could turn anything he touched into gold.

 There was just one problem: Shaheen didn't understand the supermarket industry in the slightest.
 He had no idea of the overhead margins necessary, nor of the logistics required, in order to run the company effectively.
 Webvan collapsed quickly.

 Leadership lesson learned: Don’t get cocky.
 Make sure you're willing to put in the effort necessary to research the market, particularly if you're moving into a new area for the first time.
 Or at least find the talent that does understand the market to guide you.
 If you're going to lead your team, the first step is to apply practical leadership principles and gain a solid understanding of the needs of the entire organization.
 Don’t get caught up in fundraising and IPOs if you don’t have the value to back it up.

 When digital photography totally wiped out the film as the way to take photos, Kodak was left with absolutely nothing to work with.
 The company had been hailed as a leader in the photography industry for years.
 However, they simply didn't have the innovation practices in place that would make it possible to keep up with the changing digital market.